petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning/enterprise-application-categories.md

 ### Liferay vs. Integrated Digital Experience Platforms

-Liferay has traditionally been considered to be an integrated DXP, but, even when compared to other DXP vendors there are some additional advantages
+Liferay has traditionally been considered to be an integrated DXP, but, even when compared to other DXP vendors there are some additional advantages:

 * **Composability & Integration**: Liferay is fully composable through its Headless APIs.
 This allows Liferay to be part of a fully composable architecture.
 DXPs are traditionally Monolithic and do not provide such flexibility to customize and integrate.
 * **Customizability with no-Code and code**: Liferay is market leading when it comes to tailoring solutions with either No-Code capabilities or Code-based Client Extensions, which is not the case for many Monolithic DXP vendors.